 In addition to the free use of facilities for board meetings and Annual General Assemblies, recognized organizations get a number of free hours for the use of municipal facilities based on the category in which they are ranked.

-Organizations wishing to use rooms in the Meredith Centre may submit a request to the Recreation, Culture and Community Life Department.
+Organizations wishing to use rooms in the Meredith Centre may submit a request to the Recreation, Sports, Culture and Community Life Department.
 The request will be evaluated based on the budget allocated to the Department for this purpose by Municipal Council.

 Groups that use facilities shall be responsible and liable for any loss or breakage due to misuse.
 Please note that reservations cannot be made more than four months in advance.